 Chicken Curry (1 year+) – Easy, quick, tasty chicken curry recipe with fewer spices, goes well with idly, dosa, chapati, and rice!
 The chicken and tomato in the recipe provide the required iron.

 Chicken Soup (8 Months+) – Chicken soup is made with onions, ginger and garlic are packed with iron, also helps to boosts the immune system as well.

 Chicken Kurma (1 Year+) – Try this easy chicken kurma with rice or chapati for a great source of iron!

 Eggs are readily available cheapest source of iron and other nutrients.
 One large boiled egg contains 0.6 mg of iron (approx).
-From simple boiled eggs, sandwich, pancakes, omelets, egg curry to egg rice you can easily include them daily as a part of your kid’s diet.
+From simple boiled eggs, sandwiches, pancakes, omelets, egg curry to egg rice you can easily include them daily as a part of your kid’s diet.
 Make sure to cook the eggs thoroughly as soft-boiled or raw eggs may contain salmonella bacteria.

 Egg Sandwich (1 year+) – Sandwiches are kids favorite, the iron-rich egg sandwich recipe is easy to make, yet filling and delicious as breakfast or a quick evening snack.
 The whole wheat bread is another iron contributor in this recipe!

 Egg Oats Omelette (8 Months+) – easy, quick and healthy recipe with oats, eggs, and vegetables.
 These healthy oats egg omelet is an excellent source of iron with the goodness of oats.